-The visual art of Grønningen does not consist of eye-catching or colourful elements.
-Instead, it consists of a pure addition to the finished design, carried out in collaboration with SLA.
+The visual art of Grønningen does not consist of eye-catching elements.
+Instead, it consists of a series of addition to the completed design, elaborated in dialogue with SLA , and realised in collaboration with Efterland,Kristian Rahbæk engineers, Hoager Byg and Hesselaa Smedie.

 Foot-paths